brunch/brunch-guide/content/en/chapter03-conventions-and-defaults.md

   * Automatic serving of `index.html` on folder URLs or unknown paths (so you can use `pushState` on the client side, mostly).
   * [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing) headers.

-*Customizing: the `server` setting is an obejct that lets you alter every built-in behavior and feature, or go all-out and specify your own custom server module.
+*Customizing: the `server` setting is an object that lets you alter every built-in behavior and feature, or go all-out and specify your own custom server module.
 The CLI option `-p` (or `--port`) lets you change the listening port from the command line.*

 ## Plugin loading